 in which they practice and role play essential social skills.'”

 The policy statement also goes on to advocate for 60 minutes of moderate to vigorous activity daily which can help to offset risk to overweight and obesity.

 We truly hope this policy stance does not go unheard.
-We see the social, emotional, physical and intellectual benefits of daily physical activity all the time when our kids are participating at our camps.
-But it is also important to note that the most effective element of a recess environment is BEING OUTSIDE!
+We see the social, emotional, physical, and intellectual benefits of daily physical activity all the time when our kids are participating at our camps.
+But it is also important to note that the most effective elements of a recess environment is BEING OUTSIDE!

 Camp provides children with hours of daily moderate to vigorous activity in both unstructured and structured settings.
 The social and emotional benefits alone are worth the cost of any camp experience available.
-Add the benefits of diverse social interactions, increased worldviews, positive team building and outstanding role models, camp provides each child a tremendous advantage in their positive and successful development.
-And up unitl now, we haven’t even mentioned the reduction of screen time!!
+Add the benefits of diverse social interactions, increased worldviews, positive team building, and outstanding role models, camp provides each child a tremendous advantage in their positive and successful development.
+And we haven’t even mentioned the reduction of screen time!!

-So, if you or your child is going to Camp WeHaKee this summer you probably get all this.
-But if she isn’t, what a wonderful way you can give your child the opportunities to grow in a multitude of ways – ways in which she can reach her full and satisfying potential!
+So if you or your child is going to Camp WeHaKee you probably get all this.
+But if they aren’t, what a wonderful way you can give your child the opportunities to grow in a multitude of ways – ways in which she can reach her full and satisfying potential!

 Have a great week everyone!